abhikmitra/ng-joyride/README.md

 * **function** - A function call .
 The function call will be done.Through this you can render more DOM or open a modal etc
 * **location_change** - This will change the location using `$location.path` incase the joyride needs to be across different pages of your website.

+####For title and Element type there is 'step' variable in the template's scope, which is the current step.You can use it as a bridge
 ####Elaborate details of each of the Joyride Elements are at the end

 --------